 Ling Woo Liu,

-SAN FRANCISCO, May 1, 2018 – The San Francisco Foundation (TSFF) announced today that David ibnAle and Sam Ruiz have been appointed to its board of trustees.
+SAN FRANCISCO, CA – The San Francisco Foundation (TSFF) announced today that David ibnAle and Sam Ruiz have been appointed to its board of trustees.
 Both have been appointed to serve five-year terms.

 “Both David and Sam bring deep expertise and knowledge of the Bay Area that will be invaluable to advancing our foundation’s mission,” said Fred Blackwell, CEO of The San Francisco Foundation.